Clinical UM Guideline

 Central Precocious Puberty

 Central precocious puberty (CPP) refers to premature activation of the hypothalamic-pituitary-gonadal axis (Eugster, 2007; Phillip, 2005).
-Carel and colleagues (2009), on behalf of members of the European Society for Pediatric Endocrinology, indicated that precocious puberty is the development of secondary sexual characteristics before eight years of age in girls and nine years of age in boys.
-Treatment may be initiated following the establishment of a clinical diagnosis of CPP, however the condition may not be detected or evaluated at onset and treatment can sometimes be started after age eight or nine.
+Carel and colleagues (2009), on behalf of members of the European Society for Pediatric Endocrinology, indicated that precocious puberty is the development of secondary sexual characteristics before 8 years of age in girls and 9 years of age in boys.
+Treatment may be initiated following the establishment of a clinical diagnosis of CPP; however, the condition may not be detected or evaluated at onset and treatment can sometimes be started after age 8 or 9.
 Discontinuation of therapy is a clinical decision and there is insufficient evidence to rely on any one clinical variable to make that decision.
 In studies examined, wishes of the individual receiving treatment, family and the physician's decision were stated as deciding factors for cessation of treatment.
 However, discontinuation guidance is provided in the product label.
 For example, the Supprelin LA product label indicates that discontinuation "should be considered at the discretion of the physician and at the appropriate time point for the onset of puberty (approximately 11 years for females and 12 years for males)."

 Guidelines from the Royal College of Obstetricians and Gynaecologists (2005) state women with cyclical pelvic pain should be offered a therapeutic trial, using the combined oral contraceptive pill or a GnRH agonist for a period of 3-6 months before having a diagnostic laparoscopy.